subhk24/TradeVeil/README.md

 Key goals:
 - Facilitate **genuine B2B connections**
 - Protect **price privacy and product data**
+- Ensure that pricing is **only visible to the businesses** and the business who wants to buy product
 - Ensure only **verified users** can access the platform
 - Streamline product discovery **based on business category**
+- **Builds trust** between the seller and buyer

 Retailers can view only relevant categories.
 Wholesalers can list products without worrying about price exposure or customer leakage.